Our goal in admissions is to work closely with you to ensure your application process is personal, simple and successful.

 - A B.S. or B.A. degree in a business-related field (finance, accounting, economics, etc.).
 Applicants are welcome from other fields, though additional coursework may be required in the summer prior to the program start.

-- 4 year bachelor's degree program; or, 3 year bachelor's degree program plus 1-2 year master's diploma program with degree awarded
+- 4 year bachelor's degree program; or, 3 year bachelor's degree program plus 1-2 year master's diploma program with degree awarded (Check your country requirements on the UA Graduate College website)

 - Minimum GPA: 3.00